+U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

-U.S. Detected Iran Readying Weapons Before Saudi Strike, Officials Say
+U.S. Satellites Detected Iran Readying Weapons Ahead Of Saudi Strike, Officials Say

 Updated at 3:25 p.m.
 ET